keptn/keptn.github.io/content/docs/0.7.x/quality_gates/using/index.md

 * `/evaluation`
 * `/event`

-Both endpoints return an ID (`keptn-context`) that is required to retrieve the evaluation result.
+Both endpoints return an ID (`keptn-context`) that is required to retrieve the evaluation result. (*Note:* The response also contains a `token` required for opening a WebSocket communication.)

-For the sake of convenience, store the Keptn API and API token in an environment variable explained [here](../../operate/install/#authenticate-keptn-cli).

 <details><summary>**Trigger via: `/evaluation`**</summary>
 <p>